 I will upload three patch files to this ticket for your review:

-#5 Updated by Todd McGrath almost 11 years ago
+#5 Updated by Todd McGrath about 11 years ago

 I think the problem is two parts

 1) default data load should include 100 in default

 permissions (I'll attach patch file to this ticket)